stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. I Am Not My Own
+1.
-2. Grace Awaiting Me
+2.
-3. Power Of The Cross
+3.
-4. Let Your Kingdom Come
+4.

 ## 4:00pm
-1. We Are One
+1. ANcient of Days
-2. Only A Holy God
+2. Before the Throne of God Above
-3. In Christ Alone
+3. All I have is Christ
-4. You Alone
+4. Let your Kingdom Come

 Check out the church spotify playlist [here](https://open.spotify.com/playlist/3gh0ZKXkJBDbNEnZqJJDXj?si=0908aa3f87544643)